the chairmans welcome

 In 1991 Mr. Sonny Binick was elevated to Hon President, the Vice Chairman Mr. Bob Burgess was elected as Chairman and remained there for two years after which time he was elevated to Hon Vice President along with Mr. Walter Laird.

 2001 was the year Mr. Kenny Welsh was elected as Chairman supported by Mr. Steve Powell as Vice Chairman and Mr. David Sycamore Hon Secretary.
-Mr. Graham Oswick took over from Mr. David Sycamore in 2009 with David still an active member of the EC as assistant Secretary.
+Mr. Graham Oswick took over from Mr. David Sycamore in 2009 with David still an active member of the EC.
+In 2020, Mr Graham Oswick stepped down as Hon Secretary to Assistant Secretary and Mr John Durrant is the current BDF Hon Secretary.

 Your Executive Committee is more hardworking now than it has ever been, and is more involved with the dancing industry in many more diverse projects.